istio/istio/doc/istioctl.md

 to run `istioctl kube-inject` over a single file that contains multiple Service, ConfigMap, and Deployment definitions for a complex application.

-For convenience you can use the `istio-inject` shell function which wraps `istioctl kube-inject` and provides known good default values for some of the flags noted above.

-    $ source istioctl-kube-inject.sh
-    $ istio-inject <kubernetes-yaml-resource> | kubectl apply -f -

 The Istio project is continually evolving so the low-level proxy configuration may change unannounced.
 When in doubt re-run `istioctl kube-inject`